itsaakashpatel/rtcampthemechallenge/README.md

 ## Custom Post Type Information:

-**Our Partnersr**
+**Our Partner**
 * In this section, We can add and edit partners and those partner's featured images will be displayed as a slider on the homepage.

 **Our Work**
 * In this section, We can add and edit works that company has been doing and featured images of most recent works will be displayed as a main slider on the homepage.

 **Exhibitions**
 * In this section, We can add and edit the information of all exhibitions and visitors can access full information of any exhibition from homepage.